auth0/docs/articles/connections/database/custom-db/custom-db-connections-overview.md

 ### Legacy authentication scenario

-In a legacy authentication scenario, no new user record is created: the user remains in the legacy identity store and Auth0 will always use the identity it contains when authenticating the user.
+In a legacy authentication scenario, no new user record is created; the user remains in the legacy identity store and Auth0 will always use the identity it contains when authenticating the user.

 ::: note
 Custom database connections are also used outside of Universal Login workflow.
-For example, a connections' `changePassword` action script is called when a password change operation occurs for a user that resides in a legacy identity store.
+For example, a connection's `changePassword` action script is called when a password change operation occurs for a user that resides in a legacy identity store.
 :::

 ### Automatic migration scenario